![]() |

 Computer Solutions Ltd | ||

-Celebrating over 28 years |
+Celebrating 40 years

 |||

-CMX-MicroNetNew product to receive literature fill in requestCMX Systems's new high level TCP/IP stack CMX-MicroNet will work with virtually all 8, 16 and 32-bit processors while only needing the minimum of ROM and RAM.
+CMX-MicroNetTo receive literature fill in requestCMX System's high level TCP/IP stack CMX-MicroNet will work with virtually all 8, 16 and 32-bit processors while only needing the minimum of ROM and RAM.
 This stack executes directly on the microcontroller generating SLIP, PPP and modem protocols via its UART.
-An Ethernet driver option, based on the CS8900, SMSC 9196 or Realtek 8019 chips is also available for fast local networks and good PC interaction.
+Ethernet drivers are available for most common on chip interfaces providing fast local networks and good PC interaction.
 No proprietary protocols, intermediate gateways or special hardware is required to use MicroNet. ![]()

-How is it done ?Well first of all this stack was written from scratch with small embedded systems in mind.
+How is it done ?Well first of all this stack was written from scratch with embedded systems in mind.
 Secondly the majority of applications that it will be used for will involve the development of code for both ends of the application by the same team or the use of a standard such as a browser.
 Because of the level of control that this gives there are a significant number of infrequently used ( yet memory hungry ) aspects of the full TCP/IP spec which can be left out in order to keep code size down.
-To reduce the space overhead fragmented packets are not handled and the "sliding window" option used for large blocks of data is not supported.
+To reduce the space overhead fragmented packets are available as an option and without it the "sliding window" option used for large blocks of data is not supported.
 PPP can negotiate IP addresses and handle PAP passwords but other options are ignored.
 CMX-MicroNet can run under a real time operating system such as CMX-RTX but it does not need an RTOS and will run quite happily without one.
 CMX-MicroNet was the first system available that allows TCP/IP and other protocols to be run natively on small processors, thereby enhancing design flexibility and cost effectiveness.
 Why use TCP/IP as my protocol?
 Whats providedCMX-MicroNet can operate stand alone or in conjunction with an RTOS.
 It provides support for multiple Sockets, TCP, PPP, UDP, SLIP, and IP with Ethernet, PPP, DHCP, TFTP, BOOTP, FTP, SMTP, SNMP and HTTP Web Server being options.
 Requesting a web page can result in the display of information from the micro and mechanisms are supplied to input values and invoke functions.
 Connectivity is currently supported for Dial Up or Direct serial connection as well as a number of different Ethernet chips and Wireless Ethernet for the Intersil Prism chipset.
 No proprietary protocols, gateways, or hardware is required to use the system.
 Source code is supplied and no license fee is required to create unlimited ROMs for a single application.
 It has been designed for ease of porting to DSPs.
-CPU's Supported
+CPU's Supported plus some other legacy and specialist chips

 Full C source is provided and it is viable for users to adapt to other CPUs including DSPs